ArtemHaidei/shipment-management/README.md

-# Senvo API
+# API Service for managing shipments

 ___

 ### Overview

-The **Senvo API** is the backend service for managing shipments within the Senvo project.
-This API adheres to REST principles, offering a reliable and predictable interface for interacting with shipment data.
+This API adheres to REST principles, offering a reliable and predictable interface for processing shipment data.

 ### Key Features